MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-a-standard-cpp-program-cpp.md

 7. In the file in the editor, type a valid C++ program that uses the Standard C++ Library, or copy one of the sample programs and paste it in the file.

-     For example, you can use the [set::find](../misc/set-find-stl-samples.md) sample program, which is one of the the Standard Template Library samples that are included in Help.

-     If you use the sample program, notice the `using namespace std;` directive.
-This directive enables the program to use `cout` and `endl` without requiring fully qualified names (`std::cout` and `std::endl`).

 8. Save the file.

 9. On the **Build** menu, click **Build Solution**.